-The new FDA-approved LipiFlow system uses specially designed eyepieces to help treat dry eye symptoms.
-These eyepieces use a patented, precisely controlled heat that is applied to the inner eyelid with pulsed pressure to unblock the meibomian glands.
-This thermal pulsation system not only unclogs the glands but also encourages them to resume their natural production of the lipids needed for healthy tears.
-Its single-use design and built-in sensors ensure a safe, sterile treatment for meibomian gland dysfunction and dry eye disease.
+The FDA-approved Lipiflow system uses specially designed eyepieces to help alleviate symptoms of dry eye disease.
+These eyepieces precisely apply heat to the inner eyelids and then pulsate while applying gentle pressure to the meibomian glands.
+The thermal pulsation process not only unclogs the glands, but also enables them to resume natural production of the oils needed for healthy tears.
+Its single-use design and built-in sensors are a safe, sterile treatment for meibomian gland dysfunction and dry eye disease.
 The entire Lipiflow process takes approximately 15 minutes.
 The treatment is painless, and many patients liken it to a hot stone massage or spa treatment for your eyes.

 What results can I expect from LipiFlow treatment?

-It’s important to understand that dry eye is a chronic condition and there is no permanent treatment for this disease.
+It’s important to understand that dry eye disease is a chronic condition and there is no permanent treatment for this disease.
 While LipiFlow is not a cure, it does help restore oil production to help improve dry eye symptoms and prevent progression of evaporative dry eye and further meibomian gland loss.
-Extended relief from LipiFlow can be affected by many factors including your age, general health, how long you’ve had evaporative dry eye syndrome, and amount of activities you do that can make dry eye symptoms worse (e.g., staring at a computer for a long time).
+Extended relief from LipiFlow can be affected by many factors including your age, general health, how long you’ve had evaporative dry eye syndrome, and the amount of activities you do that can make dry eye symptoms worse (e.g., staring at a computer for a long time).
 For some patients, repeated LipiFlow treatments may be recommended or necessary.